fall youth programs

 Grades 1 – 2

 Club Create is an independent book club for first and second graders.
 Each month Ms. Krista will read longer picture books centered on a theme and the group will participate in activities and crafts related to the theme.
-The March theme is Leprechauns.
+The November theme is Food.
 Registration is required.

 All Star Readers Book Club